zen planner reviews · 2026

 Is Zen Planner worth it?

 Zen Planner is worth it for the customer it was built for — CrossFit boxes and martial arts schools.
-The workout-of-the-day programming, attendance leaderboards, belt-tracking and ranking-progression features are first-class and fit those operations natively.
+The workout-of-the-day programming, attendance leaderboards, belt-tracking and ranking-progression features are built in and fit how those gyms run.
 For boutique class-based studios (pilates, yoga, barre, dance), much of this depth is paid-for complexity that doesn't apply to daily workflows.

 What do studios complain about with Zen Planner?